dbeniamine/vizardry/README.md

 **Help wanted:** currently only github is available, but it is very easy to add a new Grimoire, see [issue#3](https://github.com/dbeniamine/vizardry/issues/3).

+# Magic

+Vizardry Magic is a simple way to handle plugin specific configurations files, these files will be Banished, Unbanished and Vanished with the bundle they belong to.

+## Magic Configuration

+By default, these files are stored in `bunde/vizardry/plugin/magic`, this path ensure that removing Vizardry will remove the magic files.
+As it is not always a good idea to keep modified files in a subdirectory of an existing bundle, this pas can be modified (and must be modified for submodule mode [Submodules](#how-to-use-vizardry-with-submodules)).
+A good idea can be to keep them in `~/.vim/plugin/magic`:

+    let g:VizardryMagicDir='~/.vim/plugin/magic'

+## Magic Commands

+### <a name="magic-cmd">:Magic</a>

+    :Magic <bundle> <command>

+Adds &lt;command&gt; to &lt;bundle&gt; magic file and execute it.

+### :MagicEdit

+    :MagicEdit <bundle>

+Edits magic file for &lt;bundle&gt;.

+### :Magicsplit

+    :Magicsplit <bundle>

+Edits magic file for &lt;bundle&gt;, spliting the current window.

+### :Magicvsplit

+    :Magicvsplit <bundle>

+Edits magic file for &lt;bundle&gt;, vspliting the current window.

+### :MagicCommit

+    :MagicCommit <file>

+For submodule (see [Submodules](#how-to-use-vizardry-with-submodules)) mode
+only: Commit the changes to the given magic file.

+Does nothing in clone mode

 # Spread the word